FinnBurkhardt/Game-of-Life-with-Neural-Networks/README.md

 ## Architectures

 ### 1. CNN
-The CNN Architecture consists out of 2 Layers with 8 and 1 feature maps, with a Relu activation function in between and a Sigmoid activation function after the second layer.
+The CNN architecture consists out of 2 Layers with 8 and 1 feature maps.
+A Relu activation function in between and a Sigmoid activation function after the second layer were used.

-### 2. CNN residual
+### 2. Residual CNN
-The CNN Architecture consists out of 2 Layers with 8 and 1 feature maps.
+The residual CNN architecture consists out of 2 Layers with 8 and 1 feature maps.
+A Relu activation function in between and a Tanh activation function after the second layer were used.
+The output of the network is added to the previous state to get the next one.

 ### 3. MLP
+The MPL architecture consists out of 2 Fully connected with 256 neurons.
+A Relu activation function in between and a Sigmoid activation function after the second layer were used.

 ### 4. MLP residual
+The MPL architecture consists out of 2 Fully connected with 256 neurons.
+A Relu activation function in between and a Tanh activation function after the second layer were used.
+The output of the network is added to the previous state to get the next one.